SherryLiu3670/MLops_2025_group8/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:
+The biggest challenges of the project are related to the following aspects:
+1. Debugging API performance problems: When performing load tests, we noticed that the delay increases and the response time is inconsistent.
+We solved this problem by optimizing Docker configuration and adjusting FastAPI code to reduce overhead.
+2. Data Set Processing and Preprocessing: Preprocessing fruit and vegetable data sets is very time-consuming, especially when integrating DVC for version control.
+We overcome this problem by pre computing and storing the processed data set, so as to minimize redundant computing.
+3. Code coverage and unit testing: To achieve sufficient code coverage, comprehensive tests need to be written for multiple components (such as models and data loaders).
+This is challenging due to time constraints and interdependencies between modules.
+4. Integrated W&B ultrasonic parameter scanning: due to configuration mismatch, an error was encountered when trying to run W&B scanning for the first time.
+These problems were solved by debugging the configuration file and viewing the W&B documentation.

+Despite these challenges, we have taken a collaborative approach, holding regular meetings to discuss obstacles and solutions.
+The use of GitHub Issues, pull requests and other tools simplifies our workflow and ensures that tasks are recorded in detail and solved efficiently.

 --- question 30 fill here ---